Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Practical guide

-In an apartment or an urban office, plants provide visual breathing space and contribute to everyday comfort.
-Without replacing ventilation, they trap dust, slightly humidify the air, and improve the atmosphere.
-This guide helps you choose the simplest species, place them in the right spot, and care for them to fully enjoy their benefits.
+In an urban apartment or office, plants provide visual breathing space and contribute to daily comfort.
+Without replacing airing, they trap dust, lightly humidify the air, and improve the atmosphere.
+This guide helps you choose the simplest species, place them correctly, and care for them to fully enjoy their benefits.

-1. Why do we talk about “pollutant-removing plants”?
+1. Why do we talk about “air-purifying plants”?

-The term comes from research showing certain plants’ ability to interact with ambient air: leaves capture dust, stomata exchange gases, and the root–substrate microbiota couple can degrade some compounds.
-In real apartment life, it’s mostly about improving ambiance: a room with plants visually breathes better, people tend to air out more, and local humidity stabilizes slightly.
+The term comes from research showing some plants’ ability to interact with ambient air: leaves capture dust, stomata exchange gases, and the root–substrate microbiome can break down certain compounds.
+In real apartment life, it’s mostly about improving atmosphere: a room with plants visually breathes better, people tend to air out more, and local humidity stabilizes slightly.

 In other words, a well-thought-out urban jungle becomes a wellness ritual as much as a gesture for indoor air.